 Favorite Line: “That white t-shirt / Looks good on ya / Yeah, your big smile / Looks good on ya / You got your wheels back, on the track / Yeah, your needle’s found that groove / You got a new girl / Looks good on ya / She rockin’ your world / Well, good on ya / I told you to be happy / But I hate how happy looks so / Good on you”

 To avoid ever feeling this feeling, I recommend blocking your ex on all platforms.
 Before they even have a chance to post anything happy.
 When you truly love someone, you’re happy that they’re happy.
 But there’s part of you that still is unhappy that they’re happy.
-It’s all very complicated.
+The process of these emotions is confusing.
+You want them happy because you really do love them but it still stings that it’s not with you.
 But it’s also just the next step in letting go.
 No one said it was going to be easy and pain-free.

 The song by the opening instrumental and the title, I was expecting it to be a fun and flirty song.
 And it’s not but still a fantastic song.
 She explained, “…I just wanted to write a song to explain that feeling of being like, ‘I’m so happy for you, but it sucks.’”.
 So she did just that.
 The guitar riff at the end gives me major Brad Paisley vibes.